A Hindu wedding photographer’s perspective on what to expect at a Hindu wedding

 Mangal Fera means circling the sacred fire in the mandap.
 Our Hindu wedding photographers are will photograph beautiful wedding photos.
-The couple walk around the fire four times which signify the last fours stages of life, these are:
+The Hindu wedding photographer captures these photographs of the couple walking around the fire four times which signify the last fours stages of life, these are:

 - Dharma : Righteousness

 - Karma : Energy and passion for life

 - Moksha : Liberation from everything in life.